Last updated May 15th, 2023.

 How Much are Property Taxes in Hong Kong?

-Hong Kong property taxes are payable when either renting out or transferring your apartment.
-Taxes are high when compared to other housing markets in Asia as well.
+Like in most other places, taxes are payable when either renting or transferring your apartment.
+In Hong Kong, taxes are somewhat high compared to most other housing markets in Asia.

 Every kind of real estate here is bought and sold on a leasehold basis.
-As a result, you are not required to pay annual tax on Hong Kong property if you aren’t making any income off it.
+As a result, you are not required to pay annual property taxes in Hong Kong if you aren’t making any income off it.